-Taliban say mystery crash in Afghanistan was US aircraft
+US says mystery crash in Afghanistan was US Air Force plane

-KABUL, Afghanistan (AP) — A U.S. military aircraft crashed in eastern Afghanistan on Monday, a Taliban spokesman and Afghan journalist affiliated with the militant group said.
+Monday’s plane crash is not expected to derail U.S.-Taliban peace talks if it turns out to have been an accident.

-A U.S. Army spokeswoman declined to comment on the Taliban claim, but video from the crash site circulating on social media appeared to suggest the aircraft was a U.S. Air Force electronic surveillance plane.
+The Bombardier E-11A is a U.S. Air Force electronic surveillance plane.
+Video from the crash site circulating on social media appeared to show its charred ruins.

+A Taliban spokesman and Afghan journalist affiliated with the militant group had earlier said the mystery crash was a U.S. military plane.

 Tariq Ghazniwal, a journalist in the area, said that he saw the burning aircraft.
 In an exchange on Twitter, he told The Associated Press that he saw two bodies and the front of the aircraft was badly burned.
 He added that the aircraft’s body and tail were hardly damaged.
 His information could not be independently verified.

-Taliban spokesman Zabihullah Mujahid said the U.S. Air Force plane crashed in the Ghazni province.

 Ghazniwal said the crash site was about 10 kilometers (6.2 miles) from a U.S. military base.
-Local Taliban have been deployed to protect the crash site, he said, and several other militants were combing the nearby village for two people they say survived the crash.
+Local Taliban have been deployed to protect the crash site, he said, and several other militants were combing the nearby village for two people they suspect may have survived the crash.

-The Taliban control much of Ghazni province and have total control over the local area of the crash.
+The Taliban hold much of Ghazni province and have total control over the local area of the crash.

 Ghazniwal said the site was near a village called Sado Khelo, in the Deh Yak district.
 He also said the crash occurred soon after 1 p.m. local time, but residents in the area did not report a loud crashing noise.
 He couldn’t say whether the aircraft had been shot down but “the crash was not loud.”